stephan-klein/supersonic/docs/supersonic/guides/ui/splashscreen/index.md

 <section class="docs-section" id="ios-splashscreens">

 ## iOS Splashscreens
-For iOS splashscreen configuration, see the [iOS build settings guide][ios-build-guide].
+For iOS splashscreen configuration, see the [iOS Build Settings guide][ios-build-guide].

 </section>
 <section class="docs-section" id="android-splashscreens">

 ## Android Splashscreens
 Android supports a special 9-Patch image format, which can be used to create splashscreens that scale to various display dimensions without distorting the image.
-For info on creating and configuring Android splashscreens, see the [Android build settings guide][android-build-guide].
+For info on creating and configuring Android splashscreens, see the [Android Build Settings guide][android-build-guide].

 </section>
 <section class="docs-section" id="programmatic-usage">